Scanbuy-Inc/dcoupon-public-docs/dcoupon-sdk/APIREFERENCE.md

 ---

 ### getPromotions:
-Returns all active promotions associated to the publisher tokenentified by the API token filtered with the parameters sent in the request.
+Returns all active promotions associated to the publisher token identified by the API token filtered with the parameters sent in the request.
 ```kotlin
 fun getPromotions(
     start: Int?,